How coronavirus is accelerating digital transformation, with Chief Marketing Technologist Steve Lok.

 5. “We already have more connected devices than humans”.
 This has been affirmed by TechRepublic.
 Scary or exciting?

 We already have more connected devices than human beings – and that’s exciting because it is scary.
 Humans are enticed and delighted by diving into what is scary, and demystifying it.
+In this rapidly evolving digital landscape, exploring digital transformation services can be a key step in harnessing the full potential of these technological advancements.

 We are still at a point in history where we are part of the curve of catching up to our own dreams and imaginations.
 The only thing we should be really scared by now is a willful ignorance of the unknown, not the willingness to be brave enough to explore it.